United States v. Carolene Products Co.: Footnote Four

-Carolene Products is best known for its 'Footnote Four, which is considered to be "the most famous footnote in constitutional law."
+Carolene Products is best known for its Footnote Four, which is considered to be "the most famous footnote in constitutional law."
 Although the Court had applied minimal scrutiny (rational basis review) to the economic regulation in this case, Footnote Four reserved for other types of cases other, stricter standards of review.

 Stone said that legislation aimed at "discrete and insular minorities" without the normal protections of the political process would be one exception to the presumption of constitutionality and justify a heightened standard of judicial review.
 The idea has greatly influenced jurisprudence on the Equal Protection Clause jurisprudence and judicial review.
 It recapitulated common law jurisprudence by which evidence of fraud or other significant legal defects in the transaction, such as self-dealing or other impropriety, may justify overturning a rule.

 Louis Lusky, Stone's law clerk during the 1937 term, helped draft Footnote Four.
 The constitutional law scholar John Hart Ely based his major work, Democracy and Distrust, on Footnote Four's second and third paragraphs, which correspond to the "Democracy" and "Distrust" of his title.

-Text

 Significance

 In keeping with the New Deal Revolution, Carolene Products applies the "rational basis test" to economic legislation.
 An extremely low standard of judicial review, there is a presumption that the legislation in question is constitutional and the challenging party must show that the law fails the test.
 Most legislation enacted by Congress or state legislatures that deals with economic regulation falls under rational basis review and, therefore, must only be rationally related to a legitimate state interest.
 However, Carolene Products is most famous for Footnote Four.

 Footnote Four describes certain legislative acts that might give rise to a higher level of scrutiny.
 If a law: